Distinguishing Access and Filter-Predicates

 Important

-If a condition shows up as filter predicate, it is a filter predicate.
-No matter if it is shown as access predicate as well.
+If a condition shows up as filter predicate, it is a filter predicate—it does not matter if it is also shown as access predicate.

-That means, the INDEX RANGE SCAN from the example will scan the entire range for the condition "SECTION"=:A and apply the filter "ID2"=:B on each row that qualifies the clause on SECTION.
+This means that the INDEX RANGE SCAN scans the entire range for the condition "SECTION"=:A and applies the filter "ID2"=:B on each row.

-Filter predicates on table level are shown for the respective table access like TABLE ACCESS BY INDEX ROWID or TABLE ACCESS FULL.
+Filter predicates on table level are shown for the respective table access such as TABLE ACCESS BY INDEX ROWID or TABLE ACCESS FULL.

 Please note that different tools display the predicate information differently.
 Oracle SQL Developer, for example, shows the predicate information below the respective operation.